fitzgen/rust-conf-2019/slides.md

 * I know I'm missing a bunch of things here
     * it wouldn't be possible to fit everything on one slide,
     * but also unfortunately I wasn't taking notes the whole time
+* I hope my story has inspired some of you to try your hand at this stuff or maybe pottery
+* TODO: make connection to non-art stuff
+* TODO: maybe shorten

 ---